jonas1ara/73/Problems/Strings/Encode-and-Decode-Strings/README.md

 # Encode and Decode Strings:

-This directory contains implementations of the "Encode and Decode Strings" problem in the C++ and C# languages.
-Each implementation serializes a list of strings into one string and deserializes it back using escaping, with temporal complexity `O(n)` over the total number of characters.
+This directory contains an implementation of the "Encode and Decode Strings" problem in C#.
+The implementation serializes a list of strings into one string and deserializes it back using escaping, with temporal complexity `O(n)` over the total number of characters.

 ## Problem description